Serving Individuals and Businesses Throughout Tennessee

 - Construction Defects.
 In some cases, a buyer may discover serious issues with the property after the transaction has closed.
 Whether the buyer has any legal recourse will depend on whether the seller had knowledge of the problem but failed to disclose it.
 A seller must disclose all known property defects to avoid liability.
 Our Chattanooga real estate lawyers can review your legal options if you discover property issues.
 We can also help sellers make all legally required disclosures.

 - Commercial Leases.
 Our firm regularly assists businesses with drafting, negotiating, and finalizing commercial leases.
-We also offer a full suite of business law services and can provide your company with sophisticated representation.
+Our Chattanooga real estate attorneys also offer a full suite of business law services and can provide your company with sophisticated representation.